bombasticSlacks/Reclaimers/Game/Returning-From-Space.md

 ## Reprimand
 *If any Reclaimers were reported to have been abusive of their fellow citizens while in space, they may be reprimanded.*
-This should not happen lightly but if a player is behaving poorly while in space the [GM](Game/Core/How-To-Play#GM) may reprimand them.
+This should not happen lightly but if a player is behaving poorly while in space the [Game Master](Game/Core/Terminology#Game%20Master) may reprimand them.
 Some example punishments are:
 * Weapons Restriction - You cannot go on [Deployment](Game/Deployment) with weapons until behaviour improves.
 * Re-education - You do not get an [Advancement](#Advancement) instead being required to spend that time being re-educated.
 * Discharge - In dire circumstances you may need to release a character (and potentially there player) from the Reclaimers and further a play group.